rydmike/flex_color_scheme/README.md

 > provide an easy option for using a bit larger UI elements on desktop and web apps, while keeping the correct
 > size for devices.
 >
-> If the desktop and web versions of the app is used on computers with touch screens, the `comfortable` density is
+> If the desktop and web versions of the app is used on computers with touch screens, the `comfortable` density provides
 > a nice balance.
 It still looks compact enough to be desktop like, while providing
 > a bit more touch friendly space, without looking like an overblown device UI on a desktop.
 >